PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

-# Ignition Gazebo Simulation
+# Gz Simulation

-:::warning
-Ignition Gazebo supports a single frame (X500 quadcopter) and world (October 2022).
+:::note
+Gz, a.k.a Gazebo Classic, previously known as 'Gz', is the only supported version of Gazebo for Ubuntu 22.04 and onwards.
+Therefore it is strongly recommended to use the Gz, instead of the classic Gazebo for simulations.

+To learn more about the change, please read the [official blog post](https://www.openrobotics.org/blog/2022/4/6/a-new-era-for-gazebo) from Gazebo.
 :::

-[Ignition Gazebo](https://gazebosim.org/home) is an open source robotics simulator from the _Ignition Robotics Project_.
+[Gz](https://gazebosim.org/home) is an open source robotics simulator that succeeds the previous 'Classic Gazebo'.
-It is derived from the popular robotics simulator [Gazebo](./gazebo.md), featuring more advanced rendering, physics and sensor models.

 **Supported Vehicles:** Quadrotor, Plane, VTOL